 Displacement measurements were taken directly on the mainshaft using sensors mounted with a magnetic base directly on the bedplate.
-To understand the axial displacement of the shaft on the main bearing and gearbox connection, the results in Figure 31 clearly demonstrate that the displacement of the TDI is approximately one-third that of an SRB.
+To understand the axial displacement of the shaft on the main bearing and gearbox connection, the results in Figure 24 clearly demonstrate the displacement of the TDI being approximately one third that of an SRB.